 “History teaches that grave threats to liberty often come in times of urgency, when constitutional rights seem too extravagant to endure.” -Thurgood Marshall

 Over the years Mr. Crump has dedicated his areas of practice in serious personal injury, wrongful death, and civil rights matters.
 Throughout his career he has handled civil litigation matters in state and federal courts throughout the Country.
-He was the first African-American President of the Federal Bar Association for the Northern District of Florida, first African-American Chairman of the Florida State College of Law Board of Directors, and the first African-American Chair of the Tallahassee Utility Commission.
+He was the first African-American President of the Federal Bar Association for the Northern District of Florida, first African-American Chairman of the Florida State University College of Law Board of Directors, and the first African-American Chair of the Tallahassee Utility Commission.
 He is a member of the American Bar Association, American Association for Justice, The Florida Justice Association, American Board of Trial Advocates and William Stafford Inns of Court.
-He was the first African American to serve as Chair of the Florida State University College of Law Board of Directors.